Standard Language Ideology in AI-Generated Language: Taxonomy of open problems regarding standard language ideology in AI-generated language

-These issues prompt a question regarding what constitutes desirable model behavior when different potential behaviors may result in different harms.
-Our taxonomy illustrates the challenges that technologists face in attempts to identify appropriate behavior regarding LLMs and different language varieties.
-What is the ``appropriate'' way that language models---and ensuing tools producing AI-generated text or voices---should behave given the current technological context?

-Central to these dilemmas is the fact that people use language to reflect aspects of their identity.
-For example, speakers may switch to a non-standard variety when speaking to someone to signal their shared membership in an in-group \citep{auer2013, gumperz1982discourse}.
-However, the ``identity'' of a language model is unclear: is it assumed to reflect that of its creators (often a White, Western, and male-dominated group)?
-Is it, instead, a neutral tool with a ``view from nowhere,'' if such a view is even possible?
-Does the range of appropriate language use depend on who created the model, whose data was used to train it, who profits from it, or other factors?
-Furthermore, these decisions are typically made by model creators and tech industry members, but they fundamentally depend on the nuanced norms of speaker communities that rarely have a say in how these models are designed.
+The issues outlined above raise a fundamental question: what should count as desirable or appropriate behavior for generative language technologies?
+Different design choices inevitably privilege different speakers and produce different kinds of harm.
+Our taxonomy highlights the difficulty technologists face in determining what “fair” or “responsible” behavior looks like in practice.
+Central to these dilemmas is the fact that language is not simply a communication tool, but a resource to reflect identity, affiliation and social positioning.
+For example, speakers may switch to a non-standard variety when speaking to someone to signal their shared membership in an in-group, indexing solidarity and belonging \citep{auer2013, gumperz1982discourse}.
+But generative AI systems do not have social identities in the same way people do.
+Should a model reflect the positionality of its creators (often a white, Western, and male-dominated group)?
+Should it aspire to a “view from nowhere,” if such neutrality is even possible?
+Should expectations vary depending on who trained the model, whose data it relies on, and who benefits from it?
+These are not technical questions alone; they are normative decisions about linguistic authority that are typically made by model creators and tech industry members, but they fundamentally depend on the nuanced norms of speaker communities that rarely have a say in how these models are designed.